michaelthorne/michaelthorne.github.io/_posts/2017-09-20-2017-sanlam-cape-town-marathon-review.md

 This past weekend I ran the Sanlam Cape Town Marathon for the second year in a row.
 Having (only just) achieved my goal of sub-4 hours, I thought I’d share my experience of the race.

-### The winners 🥇

-Congratulations to defending champion Asefa Mengstu Negewo won the men’s race in 2:10:01 and Betelhem Moges won the women’s race in 2:32:22

 ### Entry and registration

 Online entry was straight forward as is with most events these days.
 The entry